 On September 8, 2014, the American Bar Association issued Formal Opinion 467, discussing the obligations of managerial and supervising prosecutors.
 The opinion, issued by the ABA's Standing Committee on Ethics and Professional Responsibility, states that prosecutors with managerial authority must adopt reasonable internal policies and procedures promoting compliance with ethical rules, and supervisors must take reasonable steps to ensure that their staffs comply.
-While managers are generally the top bosses and executives and chiefs, supervisors may include any individual who supervises some of the work of another individual in the office, regardless of title or position in the office's hierarchy.
-Managers and supervisors also have an ethical obligation to avoid or mitigate consequences of improper conduct once they become aware of it, if possible (see Formal Opinion 467 at 5 [discussing Rules 5.1(c)(2) and 5.3(c)(2)]).
+While managers are generally the top bosses and executives and chiefs, supervisors may include any individual who supervises some of the work of another individual in the office, regardless of title or position in the Managers and supervisors also have an ethical office's hierarchy. obligation to avoid or mitigate consequences of improper conduct once they become aware of it, if possible.
+See Formal Opinion 467 at 5 (discussing Rules 5.1[c][2] and 5.3[c][2]).
 Adequate training and discipline are integral to the responsibilities of managers and supervisors.
 Id. at 9-10, 12.
-Finally, Formal Opinion 467 requires managers and supervisors in prosecutors' offices to create and maintain a "culture of compliance" with the ethical rules, such as by emphasizing ethics during the interview and hiring processes for new staff, rewarding ethical behavior, promoting initiatives that make compliance with the ethical rules less demanding, and disciplining and reporting lawyers who violate the Rules of Professional Conduct.
+Finally, Formal Opinion 467 requires managers and supervisors in prosecutors' offices to create and maintain a "culture of compliance" with the ethical rules, such as by emphasizing ethics during the interview and hiring processes for new staff, rewarding ethical behavior, promoting initiatives that make compliance with the ethical rules less demanding, and disciplining and reporting lawyers who violate the Rules of Professional b.
+Brady and Giglio: The Constitutional Right to a Fair Trial

+Conduct.
 Id. at 11.
 The particular efforts that managers and supervisors must take to ensure compliances with the Rules will, of course, depend on several individual factors, including the size and structure of the prosecutors' offices.